HowDidIGitHere/peroos/README.md

-Peroos, a Reddit clone, is a social media application that allows its users to connect to each ofther based on shared interests
+Peroos, a Reddit clone, is a social media application that allows its users to connect with each other based on shared interests

 Try it out!
 [Peroos](https://peroos-jamie.herokuapp.com/#/)